andypunt/OfficeDocs-o365seccomp/SecurityCompliance/threat-explorer.md

     - View-only Organization Management
     - View-Only Recipients role
     - Compliance Management
+    -
 To learn more about roles and permissions, see the following resources:

 - [Permissions in the Office 365 Security &amp; Compliance Center](permissions-in-the-security-and-compliance-center.md)
 - [Feature permissions in Exchange Online](https://docs.microsoft.com/exchange/permissions-exo/feature-permissions)

+## Some differences between Real time detection and Threat Exporter.

+ - **Real-Time detection report** is shipped with ATP P1 subscription while **Threat Explorer** comes with ATP P2.
+ - **Real-Time detections** report allows you to show up the detections in real-time while threat explorer reports allow you to see more details in a given attack.
+ - **Threat Explorer** reports offer different sets of reports that enhance your experience respect **Real-Time Detector** reports.